API documentation

 RGraph.ObjectRegistry.getObjectsByType(type)

-This method returns an array of objects which are of the given type.
-As of January 2013 its arguments list has changed so now it just takes the desired type of object (eg pie, line, bar etc).
+This method returns an array of objects that are of the given type.
+As of January 2013, its arguments list has changed so now it just takes the desired type of object (eg pie, line, bar etc).

 File: RGraph.common.core.js